trychlos/pwix-iziam-oidc/README.md

 `pwix:iziam-oidc` may use `localStorage` to record ...
 `pwix:iziam-oidc` may use `localStorage` to record ...

-Because this is dynamically done on a per dialog basis, and only on the caller request, the package doesn't advertize of this use, relying on the caller own declaration.
+Because this is dynamically done on a per dialog basis, and only on the caller request, the package doesn't advertise of this use, relying on the caller own declaration.

 ---
 P. Wieser